 Participate in National Take Back Day – The DEA hosts a national Take Back Day twice a year.
-The next one will be in October 26, 2019.
 Check out the website for more information.

 Safe Disposal at Home – Check out the resources below for information on how to safely dispose of your medication.